|

 PROMOTION &

-The World Federation for Mental Health includes in its core
+organizers are The World Federation for Mental Health,

 The